 Reasons for Revision Surgery

 Choosing to undergo a second eyelid surgery is a highly personal decision that should be made only after consulting with a Royal College-certified plastic surgeon.
-Men and women may be unhappy with the results of a previous surgery for various reasons, including visible scarring or the lack of expected changes.
+Revision eyelid surgery, or revisional blepharoplasty, is often performed to address aesthetic or functional issues that arise after the initial eyelid procedure.
+Men and women may be unhappy with their results for various reasons, including:

 I also see patients with specific complaints about their Asian eyelid surgery procedures, an operation designed to create a more defined upper eyelid crease.
 Some men and women return for eyelid surgery simply because the natural aging process has eroded the results of the initial surgery.

 It’s important that your eyelids heal completely after the first surgery before scheduling a second blepharoplasty.
-It can take several weeks or even months for the residual swelling caused by the operation to fully resolve.
-I recommend waiting at least 6 months before considering eyelid revision or correction.
+The residual swelling caused by the operation can take several weeks or even months to fully resolve.
+I recommend waiting at least six months before considering eyelid revision or correction.

 Extending Eyelid Surgery’s Benefits

 If you’ve had revision eyelid surgery and are happy with the outcome, there are certain things you can do to enhance and extend the results.
-It’s important to be careful when touching the delicate skin of the eyelids in the weeks after your procedure.
-This is especially true for women when they are applying makeup and moisturizer, as I wrote about in an earlier blog post.
+In the weeks after your procedure, it’s important to be careful when touching the delicate skin of the eyelids.
+This is especially true for women applying makeup and moisturizer, as I wrote about in an earlier blog post.
 The biggest no-no is rubbing or pulling the eyelids.

-Many of my patients combine eyelid surgery with BOTOX® Cosmetic injections to reduce frown lines and crow’s feet around the eyes.
+Many patients combine eyelid surgery with BOTOX® Cosmetic injections to reduce frown lines and crow’s feet around the eyes.
 Dermal fillers injected underneath the eyes can also create a refreshed appearance.

 I had upper and lower blepharoplasty in February 2023.
 The results are very disappointing.
 My original surgeon has denied any problem; however, my eyes are glaringly uneven.
 I just want to have this problem resolved by a surgeon who specializes in fixing this problem.
 I am located near Burlington Ontario so the Toronto office is the closer location.
 Thank you very much.